oracle-livelabs/oci/gdk-oci-email/04-configure-app/configure-app.md

 </if>

 <if type="tenancy">
-2. The following steps show you how to set up an `Instance Principal` using a `Dynamic Group`-less `Policy` in OCI to allow the application in a Compute Instance to manage (upload, list, download, and delete) emails in the OCI Email Delivery service
+2. The following steps show you how to set up an `Instance Principal` using a `Dynamic Group`-less `Policy` in OCI to allow the application in a Compute Instance to manage (upload, list, download, and delete) emails in the OCI Email Delivery service.
-.

 3. From the Oracle Cloud Console navigation menu, go to **Identity & Security >> Identity >> Policies**.